 Can suffer from separation anxiety if left alone too much

 More Dog Breeds and Further Research

-If you are interested in dogs similar to the Wirehaired Pointing Griffon you could also consider the following breeds:
+If you are interested in adopting a Wirehaired Pointing Griffon, you might also consider these similar breeds: